-Lasting approximately five minutes, every hour the bridge will perform a recap of data collected throughout the day.
+Lasting approximately five minutes, every hour (between sunset and 3 am) the bridge will perform a recap of data collected throughout the day.
 The show consists of four main acts; weather, traffic, media and mood bookended with a brief intro and outro.
 Particles of light express data from each category in a unique way.

 Ambient Show (Pulse of #Montreal)